TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. index:: object: traceback

-The module uses traceback objects --- this is the object type that is stored in the :data:`sys.last_traceback` variable and returned as the third item from :func:`sys.exc_info`.
+The module uses traceback objects --- this is the object type that is stored in the :data:`sys.last_traceback` variable and returned as the third item kutoka :func:`sys.exc_info`.

 The module defines the following functions: